Accenture/mercury-composable/guides/CHAPTER-9.md

 Mercury is developed as an engine for you to build the latest cloud native and composable applications.
 While we are updating the technology frequently, the essential internals and the core APIs are stable.

-We are monitoring the progress of the upcoming Java 19 Virtual Thread feature and will include it in our API when it becomes officially available.

 ## Technical support